PinkPantheress

-Early life
+Early life and education

-PinkPantheress was born in 2001 to a Kenyan mother, who works as a carer, and a white English father, who works as a statistics professor.
+Victoria Beverley Walker was born on 19 April 2001 in Bath, Somerset, to a Kenyan Luo mother from Kisumu, Kenya, who works as a carer, and an English father, a statistics professor.
 She has one older brother, who works as an audio engineer.

-When she was five years old, her family moved from Bath to Kent, where she grew up.
-Her father moved to the United States to work at a university in Austin, Texas when she was 12 years old, while she and her mother stayed in England.
+She is related to English chess player Susan Lalic, with her mentioning that "my family are all chess players."
+When she was five years old, her family moved from Bath to Canterbury, Kent, where she grew up.
+Her father moved to the US to work at the University of Texas in Austin, Texas, when she was 12 years old, but she and her mother remained in the UK.

-She took piano lessons as a child, and, at age 12, sang "Stand by Me" by Ben E. King at a school talent show.
+Walker took piano lessons as a child, and, at age 12, sang "Stand by Me" by Ben E. King at a school talent show.
 When she was 14 years old, she became the lead singer in a rock band, which covered songs by My Chemical Romance, Paramore, and Green Day, and performed with them for the first time at a school fête.

-She began working at around age 13, taking jobs at Marks & Spencer, Claire's, and the Co-op as a teenager.
-She studied film at University of the Arts London until 2022, when she dropped out.
+She studied film at the University of the Arts London, but dropped out in 2022.